 As a marketer, you probably already know that Facebook advertising has taken storm in the online world.
 And unless you jump on board you give your competition a huge leg up.
 So in order for you to really conquer Facebook advertising, you need to fully understand the Ads Manager, formerly known as the Power Editor.

-The Power Editor is a tool designed for larger advertisers who need to create lots of ads at once and have precise control of their campaigns.
+The Ads Manager is a tool designed for larger advertisers who need to create lots of ads at once and have precise control of their campaigns.